DiogoRibeiro7/DiogoRibeiro7.github.io/_posts/2024-06-05-sensor_activations_models.md

 - Residual analysis
 - Python programming for data analysis
 - Python
+- python
 seo_description: Learn how to model sensor activations with the Poisson distribution in Python.
 This tutorial covers data preparation, residual analysis, goodness-of-fit, and cross-validation for accurate predictions.
 seo_title: Modeling Sensor Activations Using Poisson Distribution in Python
 seo_type: article
 summary: This tutorial explores how to model sensor activations using the Poisson distribution in Python, covering data preparation, model evaluation, residual analysis, and cross-validation techniques.
 tags:
 - Poisson distribution
 - Count data